-In January of each year, the jury meets to award the “Photography Prize” to support a creation project whose theme is necessarily linked to the Mediterranean world.
-The price is awarded to 2 or 3 photographers who share the 8 months of annual residence.
-The residency can neither be less than 1 month nor greater than the duration of the price awarded by the jury.
+In January of each year, the jury gathers to award the “Photography Residency Prize” to support a creation project whose theme is necessarily linked to the Mediterranean world.
+The prize is awarded to 2 or 3 photographers who share the 8 months of annual residence.
+The length of the residency can neither be less than 1 month nor greater than the duration of the prize awarded by the jury.

 The Photography Prize includes :

-- an allowance of € 2,650 per month, the duration of which may not exceed 8 months, and
+- an allowance of € 2,650 per month, the payment duration of which cannot exceed the number of months awarded by the jury.

-- a reception in Residence which cannot be less than 1 month, especially to ensure the completion of the tests on site.
+- a stay which cannot last less than 1 month, especially to ensure the completion of the tests on site.

-During their stay at Les Treilles, the laureates are housed in “La Bergerie”.
-The meals and cleaning are provided by the Foundation, which allows them to devote themselves entirely to the realization of their photographic project.
+The laureates are accommodated in one of the Treilles estate houses.
+Meals and cleaning are provided by the foundation, which allows them to dedicate themselves exclusively to the achievement of their photographic project.

 - a digital workshop with a professional computer and a large-format sprayed pigments printer,